Random Matrix Theory for Deep Learning: Beyond Eigenvalues of Linear Models: Conclusion

 \section{Conclusion}

 \fi

-In this paper, we have described how to extend traditional RMT approaches beyond eigenvalue-based analysis of linear models to address nonlinear ML models of interest such as DNNs.
+In this paper, we describe how to extend traditional RMT approaches beyond eigenvalue-based analysis of linear models to address nonlinear ML models of interest such as DNNs.
 We introduce the concept of High-dimensional Equivalent, which includes Deterministic Equivalent and Linear Equivalent as special cases.
-Using this framework, we derive precise characterizations on the training and generalization performance of linear, nonlinear shallow, and nonlinear deep neural networks.
+Using this framework, we derive precise characterizations of the training and generalization performance for linear, nonlinear shallow, and nonlinear deep neural networks.
 Our approach captures rich phenomena like scaling laws, double descent, and nonlinear learning dynamics---all behaviors that classical methods fail to address.
+See again \Cref{fig:appetizer} for a high-level summary of these concepts and results.
 Future work will focus on the integration of the RMT analysis methods we have presented with non-asymptotic RMT techniques, as combining these two approaches will provide a crucial tool for understanding and optimizing modern deep learning models.